 My most recent book is 'Fools' Gold?
 Utopianism in the Twenty-First Century ( 2012, Palgrave Macmillan).
 Here I consider a number of different aspects of utopian thought and activity in our time, as manifested in architecture, theory, fiction and social experimentation.
 The book addresses such themes as religion, climate change, the internet, architecture and politics.

-The first is an ESRC seminar series with partners in five other UK universities and the UK Cohousing Network: 'Collaborative Communities and Community Resilience': http://collaborativehousing.net/about/.
+1. I played a small part in an ESRC seminar series with partners in five other UK universities and the UK Cohousing Network: 'Collaborative Communities and Community Resilience': http://collaborativehousing.net/about/.

-The second is a book collaboration with Professor Lyman Tower Sargent, 'Everyday Life in Utopia'.
+2. I am working on a book collaboration with Professor Lyman Tower Sargent, 'Everyday Life in Utopia'.
 This is a wide-ranging study of everyday life in utopian fiction, theory and social experiments.

 ESRC funded Seminar Series, 'Practical Utopias and Utopian Practices'.
 This was an exciting collaborative project with Professor Ruth Levitas (University of Bristol) and Professor Davina Cooper (University of Kent) and, in the course of five meetings of a period of two years, we encouraged academics and practitioners to consider utopian experiments with property, values, relationships and ontology, citizenship and space.